Oct 23 2012

 Some of this money comes from friends and colleagues expecting nothing more than an impartial judge; however, interest groups also contribute to judicial election campaigns.
-The problem with these contributions is that judges are supposed to be impartial, judging by the law, not by whether a specific interest group will donate to their campaign next time.
+The problem with these contributions is that judges are supposed to be impartial, judging by the law, not by whether a specific Online Casino interest beste online casino group will donate to their campaign next time.
 Also, “[n]o interest group contributes to any candidate without some expectation that the candidate will represent its interests.”

 Although upstanding judges will not decide cases based on interest group contributions, why have a system where interest groups might have a say?
 Even the appearance of special interest groups contributing to judicial elections should be avoided because it causes a lack of public confidence.